 It can be quite confusing to see, so most teams and referees will try to avoid having extended periods unless it is absolutely necessary e.g. a period had to end early because there was a serious injury on the ice.

-How Long Is The Break Between Ice Hockey Periods?
+How Long Is The intermission Between Ice Hockey Periods?

-The NHL is incredibly strict about how long the break between each period is.
-For most games, the break period is 15 minutes and 30-seconds.
-The teams will need to be back on the ice by the end of this break because it has to start on time.
+The NHL is incredibly strict about how long the intermission between each period is.
+For most games, the intermission period is 15 minutes and 30-seconds.
+The teams will need to be back on the ice by the end of this intermission because it has to start on time.

 If the match is being broadcast on TV, then this break will be extended to 17-minutes to accommodate for advertising on the television, as well as any play-by-play analysis by the broadcaster.